FahadAliChheena/CEF/README.md

 ## Help and Support

 If you encounter any issues or have questions, please contact the developer at +923032602607 or (mailto:fahadli0839@outlook.com).
-You can also visit the [GitHub repository](https://github.com/FahadAliChheena/CEF) for additional information and support.
+You can also visit the https://github.com/FahadAliChheena/CEF for additional information and support.

 ## License

 This software is distributed under the MIT License.
-See the [LICENSE](LICENSE.txt) file for details.

 ---